cyberwave-odoo/odooscan/README.md

 - Authenticate with Odoo using a username and password.
 - Enumerate installed apps/modules.
 - Test for demo data login activated using a predefined set of usernames and passwords.
+- Fetch all users and their roles (requires admin credentials).

 ## Installation
 1. Clone the repository: